front-end-foundations/Introduction/readme.md

 This exercise introduces some web development basics but is primarily intended to get set up and to give you a feel for the techniques we will be using.

-1. Create a directory "NYU-introduction" on your cpmuter in your preferred location.
-You will use for _all files in this class_.
+1. Create a directory "NYU-introduction" on your computer in your preferred location.
+Use this directory for _all class files_.
 2. Download the zip file from this page using the green "Code" download button on Github
 3. Unarchive the zip file into your new directory
 4. Open the folder in VS Code via File > Open (select the Introduction-master folder _not_ the NYU-introduction folder)